tya/samsungctl/README.md

 **SAMSUNGCTL**
 ==========
+BIG NEWS!!!!
+samsungctl now supports the ever elusive H and J model year (2014 and 2015) TV's

 OK so first thing is first.
 I want to give a special thanks to the people that helped in the bug testing